Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

 Indeed, **only the impacted view siblings** aren't taken into account by VoiceOver, all the other ones are.

-If the explanations provided in the <a style="text-decoration: underline;" role="button" onclick="$('#modalView-Example_tab').trigger('click');document.getElementById('modalView').scrollIntoView({ behavior: 'smooth', block: 'start' })">Examples</a> tab aren't detailed enough, take a look at this [David&nbsp;RÖNNQVIST&nbsp;article](http://ronnqvi.st/adding-accessible-behavior) containing a pedagogical and interactive illustration that explains how the modal view process works (the 'Implementing accessible modal views' section).

 </div>
 <div class="tab-pane" id="modalView-Example" role="tabpanel">